andriymiz/gravatar/README.md

 ## Usage

-To associate gravatar with a model, the model must implement the following interface and trait:
+To associate gravatar with a model, the model must implement the following trait:

 ```php
 namespace App\Models;